ChaseHCS/methodology/Enumeration/Web-Enum.md

 # Web Enumeration
 The following is my methodology for website enumeration.

-## Information Gathering
 It is important to fingerprint the site to get a picture of what kind of website you are dealing with **AND** to find the potential attack vectors.

-#### Fingerprinting
+## Fingerprinting
-First it is good to look at http headers on the code on the site.
+First, we will do basic fingerprinting to get an inital understanding of the site.
+Specfically, it is good to look at http headers on the code on the site.

+#### Curl

 ```bash
 curl http://deeznuts.htb/AnyJuicySubDirectories